vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

      - Has the [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you use.

      - Is a [Member](https://docs.microsoft.com/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you use.
-(Guest users will not have the necessary permissions).
+(Guest users will not have the necessary permissions.)

      > **Note** If you do not meet these requirements, ask another member user with subscription owner rights to login to the portal and execute the task to create the service principal.